rlaphoenix/Slipstream/README.md

 - [X] Craft GUI with Chromium Embedded Framework (CEF).
 - [X] Create a file based settings system.
+- [X] Implement a quick and simple way to build, pack with PyInstaller, upload, and install.
 - [ ] Design the UI.
 - [ ] Implement the UI and bridge the Javascript and Python together.
 - [ ] Add drive selection dropdown with information about the drive including disc label.